jlmoya/lowdisc/readme.txt

  * lowdisc_sobolsuggest : Returns favorable parameters for Sobol sequences.

 Support Functions:
- * lowdisc_bitand : Bitwise AND.
- * lowdisc_bithi1 : Returns the position of the high one bit base 2 in an integer.
- * lowdisc_bitlo0 : Returns the position of the low zero bit base 2 in an integer.
- * lowdisc_bitor : bitwise OR
- * lowdisc_bitxor : Bitwise logical XOR operator.
- * lowdisc_combinesum  Search 2D combinations with given sum.
- * lowdisc_dec2bin : Convert a decimal floating point integer into binary.
  * lowdisc_getpath : Returns the path to the current module.
  * lowdisc_plotbmbox : Plot all elementary boxes with volume b^m
  * lowdisc_plotelembox : Plot elementary box
  * lowdisc_proj2d : Plots 2 dimensional projections.
- * lowdisc_subplotdecompose : Compute the rows and columns of a matrix of subplots

 Dependencies
 ------------